-Pink Ranger Should Be A Badass Fighter In The New 'Power Rangers' Movie
+Pink Ranger Better Be Hardcore In 'Power Rangers'

 "It's Morphin time!"
 If you're an '80s or '90s baby, you know exactly where that is from — Power Rangers.
 Those words were a signal for you to stand up and act like you were going through a wardrobe transformation screaming "Saber-toothed Tiger," imitating whatever Power Ranger you wanted to become.
 And once the fighting commenced, you knew it was on.
 Well, that time has come again, as the new Power Rangers movie is set to come out on March 24, 2017, and the kids of this generation will get to see the heroes on-screen alongside plenty of nostalgic fans.
 Yet while I'm excited for the movie to come out, I'm hoping that Pink Ranger won't be a damsel in distress like she was in the original show.